gianniresende/DIONavigation/README.md

 # DIONavigation
-### Project distined for learling of react-navigation
+### Project distined for learling of react-navigation.